-Using is the best way to preserve it.
-Therefore CAMRAS makes the Dwingeloo Radio Telescope available for use by amateur astronomers, radio amateurs and youth, and for educational, public and cultural activities.
+Using the Dwingeloo Radio Telescope is the best way to preserve it.
+Therefore, CAMRAS makes the telescope available for use by amateur astronomers, radio amateurs and youth, and for educational, public and cultural activities.

-The users of the radio telescope are volunteers, amateur astronomers, radio amateurs, artists and youth.
+The users of the Dwingeloo Radio Telescope are volunteers, amateur astronomers, radio amateurs, and youth.
 Each user group has its own interests and user requirements.

 The CAMRAS volunteers maintain the telescope and develop all kinds of usage programs, equipment and software.
 They also provide educational activities for youth and public activities such as open days and guided tours including a demonstration.